The Twelve Caesars: Augustus

 Before he died, Julius Caesar had designated his great-nephew, Gaius Octavius (who would be named Augustus by the Roman Senate after becoming emperor), as his adopted son and heir.
 Octavius' mother, Atia, was the daughter of Caesar's sister, Julia Minor.

 Octavian (not yet renamed Augustus) finished the civil wars started by his great-uncle, Julius Caesar.
-One by one, Augustus defeated the legions of the other generals who wanted to succeed Julius Caesar as the master of the Roman world.
+One by one, Octavian defeated the legions of the other generals who wanted to succeed Julius Caesar as the master of the Roman world.
 Suetonius includes descriptions of these civil wars, including the final one against Mark Antony that ended with the Battle of Actium.
 Antony had been Octavian's last surviving rival, but committed suicide after his defeat at Actium.
 It was after this victory in 31 BC that Octavian became master of the Roman world and imperator (emperor).
 His declaration of the end of the Civil Wars that had started under Julius Caesar marked the historic beginning of the Roman Empire, and the Pax Romana.
 Octavian at this point was given the title Augustus ("the venerable") by the Roman Senate.

 After describing the military campaigns of Augustus, Suetonius describes his personal life.
 A large section of the entire book is devoted to this.
 This is partly because after Actium, the reign of Augustus was mostly peaceful.
 It has also been noted by several sources that the entire work of The Twelve Caesars delves more deeply into personal details and gossip relative to other contemporary Roman histories.

 Suetonius describes a strained relationship between Augustus and his daughter Julia.
 Augustus had originally wanted Julia, his only child, to provide for him a male heir.
 Due to difficulties regarding an heir, and Julia's promiscuity, Augustus banished Julia to the island of Pandateria and considered having her executed.
 Suetonius quotes Augustus as repeatedly cursing his enemies by saying that they should have "a wife and children like mine."